SylvainGa/Calculator/README.md

 ## Changelog
 V1.6.0 Added the following
   Large and small numbers are now displayed/entered using exponents.
 The '.' button becomes a 'E' button once a decimal is entered so you can enter an exponent.
-  As soon as an operation is entered (+, -, x, ÷ and CA), the screen autoreturns to panel 1 so you cam right away start entering number without having to swipe.
+  As soon as an operation is entered (+, -, x, ÷ and CA), the screen autoreturns to the number panel so you cam right away start entering number without having to swipe.

 V1.5.2 Added support for the VivoActive5